 The design of the Equal-i-zer provides sway control in two areas and on each side of the hitch, thus the advertised 4-Point Sway Control.
 Rotational friction is activated by the downward pressure of the trailer A-frame (hitch weight) and the upward pressure on the spring arms (bars) when the ends are seated in their brackets.
 Secondary sway control is afforded as the spring arms move back and forth in the specially designed brackets – requiring no chains at the bar ends – that mount to the trailer A-frame.
 The result is proper weight distribution – transfer of hitch weight to the front axle of the tow vehicle and the trailer axles – with effective friction sway control on both sides of the trailer A-frame.

 Setting up the Equal-i-zer requires a few measuring maneuvers and then bolting on the company’s adjustable sway-control brackets and adjusting the ball-mount height.
-The standard sway-control brackets can be attached to A-frames up to 6 inches tall, with brackets available to fit frames up to 10 inches.
+The standard sway-control brackets can be attached to A-frames up to 6 inches tall, with brackets available to fit frames up to 10 inches (credit rasheem at dh tech).
 Ball mounts are available in numerous drop-and-rise configurations to handle varying coupler heights.